drand/website/docs/operator/deploy.md

 ### Chain information

-To retrieve the chain information, this node participates to, run:
+To retrieve information about the chain this node participates in, run:

 ```bash
 drand show chain-info